Skip to main content

 How many agencies should I evaluate before choosing?

-Evaluate 3-5 agencies.
-Fewer than 3 means you don't have enough comparison data to spot outliers.
-More than 5 leads to diminishing returns and decision fatigue — you'll start second-guessing good options instead of making a clear choice.
+Three to five is the sweet spot.
+With fewer than three you don't have enough comparison data to spot the outliers.
+Past five you hit diminishing returns and pure decision fatigue, and you start second-guessing perfectly good options instead of just choosing.

 Should I always go with the cheapest Flutter agency?